-The following information should be emailed to the Office of Risk Management and Insurance at dofriskmgmt@pobox.upenn.edu:
+The following information should be emailed to the Office of Risk Management and Insurance at <a href="mailto:document-addition-decomposition-

-- Bill of Sale - MV-1 - Registration (temporary or permanent if initial registration service provided by vendor) - Name, mailing address, email, and phone number of the person who will be managing and/or responsible for the vehicle - 26 digit account code for allocation of annual registration expenses
+- Bill of Sale - MV-1 - Registration (temporary or permanent if initial registration service provided by vendor) - Name, mailing address, email, and phone number of the person who will be managing and/or responsible for the vehicle - 26-digit account code for allocation of annual registration expenses

-Risk Management can be reached at dofriskmgmt@pobox.upenn.edu, and additional questions can be emailed to Dana D'Amore at ddamore@upenn.edu.
-Further information can be found at Risk Management's website.
+Risk Management can be reached at dofriskmgmt@pobox.upenn.edu, and additional questions can be emailed to Dana D'Amore.
+Further information can be found on the Risk Management website.